mlewis26201/pushgate/README.md

 - Pagination controls
 - Displays time, token, message, and status for each entry

+## Per-Token Rate Limiting

+- Each token now has a configurable rate limit (messages per hour).
+- Set the rate limit when creating or rotating a token in the admin UI.
+- The `/send` endpoint enforces this limit per token.
+- If the limit is exceeded, the API returns HTTP 429 with a message indicating the allowed rate.

 ## Environment
 - Python 3.11+
 - FastAPI